telerik/blazor-docs/_contentTemplates/common/get-started.md

 >
 >The rest of this article will explain the manual steps if you want to have a better understanding of the underlying process.

+### Create a Project with the CLI

+The next section shows how to create the Blazor through the Visual Studio interface.
+If you are not running Visual Studio, follow the MSDN tutorial on creating the Blazor project from the command prompt:
+* <a href="https://docs.microsoft.com/en-us/aspnet/core/blazor/get-started?view=aspnetcore-3.1&tabs=netcore-cli&viewFallbackFrom=aspnetcore-3.0" target="_blank">https://docs.microsoft.com/en-us/aspnet/core/blazor/get-started?view=aspnetcore-3.1&tabs=netcore-cli&viewFallbackFrom=aspnetcore-3.0</a>

+The rest of this article shows some steps through the Visual Studio interface, as it is the most common IDE used with Blazor.
+Where such steps exist, there are links and instructions on performing them yourself (e.g., adding a nuget feed through the CLI).

+### Create a Project with Visual Studio

 To create a project manually, follow these steps:

 1. Open Visual Studio 2019